SJ001/AI-Feynman/README.md

 In order to get started, run compile.sh to compile the fortran files used for the brute force code.

-ai_feynman_example.py contains an example of running a code on some examples (found in the example_data directory).
+ai_feynman_example.py contains an example of running the code on some examples (found in the example_data directory).
+The examples correspond to the equations I.8.14, I.10.7 and I.50.26 in Table 4 in the paper.
 More data files on which the code can be tested on can be found in the [Feynman Symbolic Regression Database](https://space.mit.edu/home/tegmark/aifeynman.html).

 The main function of the code, called by the user, has the following parameters: